-California is a huge state that has many things to offer.
+As the third largest state in the U.S., California has an impressive selection of sights to see.
 From expansive deserts landscapes to tiny coastal towns surrounded by towering redwoods, the hardest part is knowing where to start exploring.
+As someone who has spent most of my life living in various cities around the state, I am excited to share some of my favorite spots to visit.
 Here’s a complete California bucket list with 30 must-see sights that will help you create your very own Golden State itinerary.

-Here’s a list in no particular order of must-see spots throughout the state, from popular sights to lesser-known places.
+Here’s a list in no particular order of must-see spots to add to your California bucket list, from well-known sights to lesser-known destinations.

 This national park needs no introduction, with its dramatic cliffs and sweeping valley floor.
 The best way to explore Yosemite is by going on a hike or two, preferably featuring a few waterfalls.
 Travel tip: stay in the actual park for easy access to the trails, since driving into the park can take an hour or more with traffic.